Masculin Féminin

-Léaud plays Paul, a romantic young idealist who chases budding pop star Madeleine (played by Goya, a real-life yé-yé girl).
+Léaud plays Paul, a romantic young idealist who chases budding pop star Madeleine (played by Goya, a real-life yé-yé singer).
 Despite markedly different musical tastes and political leanings, the two soon become romantically involved and begin a ménage à quatre with Madeleine's two roommates, Catherine (Duport) and Elisabeth (Jobert).
 The camera probes the young actors in a series of vérité-style interviews about love, lovemaking, and politics.
-At times the main story is interrupted by various sequences and sub-plots, including a scene paraphrased from LeRoi Jones' play Dutchman.
+At times the main story is interrupted by various sequences and subplots, including a scene paraphrased from LeRoi Jones' play Dutchman.

 Masculin Féminin was intended as a representation of 1960s France and Paris.
 The film contains references to various pop culture icons and political figures of the time, such as Charles de Gaulle, André Malraux, James Bond, and Bob Dylan.
 Arguably the most famous quotation from the film is "This film could be called The Children of Marx and Coca-Cola", which is actually an intertitle between chapters.

 Plot

 Paul, a young idealist who recently fulfilled his military service, is looking for a job.
 In a café, he meets Madeleine Zimmer, a young singer who wishes to make a record.
 They witness a woman having an argument with her partner, which culminates in the woman drawing a gun and shooting him.
 Paul goes to meet with his friend Robert Packard, a journalist who has Paul sign a petition to free a group of artists and writers in Rio de Janeiro accused of voicing their opposition to state policy.

 Paul begins working for a magazine.
 In a bathroom, Paul confronts Madeleine, saying that she promised him that they would go out that night.
 She asks him if "going out" means "going to bed", and he falls silent.
 She tells him that her promise was a lie.
 As the French presidential election of December 1965 approaches, Paul turns 21 years old and becomes romantically involved with Madeleine.
 Madeleine introduces him to her roommate Elisabeth Choquet.
 Also present is Catherine-Isabelle, whom Robert likes.
 Paul helps Robert put up posters around Paris and paint the phrase "Peace in Vietnam" along the side of a U.S. Army car.
 On a train, Paul and Robert witness a white woman and two black men antagonizing each other, which results in the woman firing a gun.

-Madeleine is to have her first single released by RCA.
+Madeleine is to have her first single released by RCA Records.
 On the day of its release, Paul brings her to the café and attempts to propose to her.
 Madeleine, anxious to see the release of her record, says they will discuss the matter later.
 Paul records a message for Madeleine in a coin-operated record booth.
 He is then approached by a man with a knife, who stabs himself.
 In a laundromat, Paul recounts to Robert his experience of feeling that he was being followed.
-Robert, reading a newspaper, tells Paul about Bob Dylan, whom Robert says is a "Vietnik" (a portmanteau of "Vietnam" and "beatnik").
+Robert, reading a newspaper, tells Paul about Bob Dylan, who Robert says is a "Vietnik" (a portmanteau of "Vietnam" and "beatnik").